 - 6 to 8 curry leaves (1 sprig)

-- Peel coconut and cut into small pieces so they are easier to blend.
+- Peel coconut and cut into small pieces for easy blending.

 - Roast chana dal on medium heat until it is light brown in color and has a roasted aroma.

-- Heat oil in small pan, when hot, add black mustard seeds and wait till they crack.
+- Heat oil in small pan.
+When hot, add black mustard seeds.

-- Add asafetida, red chilies and curry leaves.
+- When the seeds crack, add asafetida, red chilies and curry leaves.

 - Pour the seasoning mixture over the chutney.